mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **Hardware → Kernel → Shell → System Utilities → User Applications**

 Remember this sequence because interviewers often ask you to explain Linux architecture in exactly this order.

+---

+# Q3.
+What is the Linux Kernel?

+**Difficulty:** 🟢 Beginner

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+The **Linux Kernel** is the **core component** of the Linux operating system.
+It acts as a bridge between the hardware and the software, allowing applications to communicate with the computer's hardware safely and efficiently.

+Whenever a user runs a command or an application requests resources like CPU, memory, storage, or network access, the request first goes to the Kernel.
+The Kernel then manages the hardware resources and returns the required result to the application.

+Some of the key responsibilities of the Linux Kernel include:

+- Process Management
+- Memory Management
+- Device Management
+- File System Management
+- Network Management
+- Security and Access Control

+Without the Kernel, the operating system cannot function because it is responsible for managing all communication between software and hardware.

+---

+## 🔍 Common Follow-up

+### Q. Why is the Kernel called the "heart" of the operating system?

+The Kernel is called the heart of the operating system because it manages all critical system resources and controls communication between applications and the hardware.
+Every hardware-related operation passes through the Kernel.